Academany/academany.github.io/_posts/2017-04-20-fabricademy.md

 ___

-## Fabricademy: a new Textile Academy
+## Fabricademy, a new Textile Academy

 **A transdisciplinary course that focuses on the development of new technologies applied in the textile industry, in its broad range of applications, from the fashion industry and the upcoming wearable market.**